Palash90/site-assets/blogs/build-your-own-nn/README.md

 We need a way to store multiple data points and we should be able to index the data structure to access or modify the data inside.

 An array matches our requirements and is super fast.
-However, in Rust arrays can't grow or shrink dynamically at run time.
+However, in Rust, arrays can't grow or shrink dynamically at run time.
 To maintain flexibility, we'll use `Vec` instead.
 A basic implementation of our `Tensor` can work well with `Vec<Vec<f32>>`.
 However, there are two problems in that approach.

 1. **Indirection (Pointer Chasing):** A `Vec` of `Vec`s is a very performance-intensive structure.
 Each inner `Vec` is a separate heap allocation.
 Accessing elements requires jumping to different memory locations.